-Dental Sealants at Mountain View
+Dental Sealants at Mountain View, CA

 Oral cavities have become a prevalent menace.
 These cavities are formed when bacteria from leftover food particles breakdown and release acids capable of corroding the enamel.
-Although dentists recommend brushing twice a day and using dental floss, there are some areas of a tooth where even the tiniest bristle of a toothbrush fails to reach.
+Although dentists recommend brushing twice a day and using dental floss, there are some areas of teeth where even the tiniest bristle of a toothbrush fails to reach.
 These areas are generally groovy and are called “fissures”.
 Some fissures can be real deep making them prone to decay.
 These fissures become repositories of plaque eventually resulting in tooth cavities.
 What could be the solution to put an end to this vicious cycle?

-Enter the latest darling of preventive dentistry: sealants.
+Enter the latest darling of preventive dentistry: Sealants.
 A sealant is a plastic film that is placed on the occlusal or chewing surface of molar and premolar teeth.
 By forming a protective layer over the chewing surface of teeth, dental sealants prevent the accumulation of plaque and thereby preserve teeth.
 Sealants have managed to get the nod from the American Dental Association as a key means of cavity prevention.

 Good news is that the process of sealing teeth is quite a simple procedure not taking more than 45 minutes depending on the number of teeth to be sealed.
 To begin with, the spots showing signs of decay are identified.
 Then the teeth are prepared for sealing by first thoroughly cleansing the teeth with a cleaning and etching solution.
 The solution is then rinsed after forty-five seconds and the teeth are dried.
 The sealant is then applied on to the chewing surfaces and hardened with the help of a curing light.
 The entire process is completely comfortable and quick.